Eugene Kontorovich: In the United States

-Kontorovich is a fellow of the Jerusalem Center for Public Affairs, and heads the international law department at the Kohelet Policy Forum.
+Kontorovich is a fellow of the Jerusalem Center for Public Affairs, and is the director the international law department at the Kohelet Policy Forum.
 He occasionally writes for The Washington Post and The Jerusalem Post.

-Israel advocacy

 Kontorovich is a proponent of using anti-BDS laws to combat the BDS movement.
 He has helped many US states draft such legislation.
-In 2016, Kontorovich served as an expert advisor to the group that sued the American Studies Association over its 2013 decision to boycott of Israeli academic institutions.
+In 2016, he served as an expert advisor to the group that sued the American Studies Association over its 2013 decision to boycott Israeli academic institutions.

 Personal life

 Born in Kyiv, Ukraine, Kontorovich moved to the US with his parents at the age of three.
-He immigrated to Israel in 2013 with his wife and four children, and lived in the Alon Shvut settlement.
+He immigrated to Israel in 2013 with his wife and four children, and lives in a settlement community near Jerusalem.